Methodology

 That framing fills a real gap in the repo.
 Existing shipping and macro pages explain route disruption and inflation channels, but they do not isolate how grain exports, farm inputs, and import financing interact.

 For implementation context, connect this with Black Sea Grain Exports Explained: Routes, Insurance, and Price Signals and Wheat Prices During War: What Moves First and What Does Not.
-This keeps the food and fertilizer risk workflow tied to multi-page evidence rather than single-source interpretation.
+Read them together so food and fertilizer risk sits inside a wider transmission chain.

 What To Watch